-A Social Enterprise, which is either registered with or has raised funds through a Social Stock Exchange or a Stock Exchange, shall be required to submit an annual impact report to the Social Stock Exchange or the Stock Exchange in the format specified by SEBI from time to time.
-The annual impact report shall be audited by a Social Audit Firm employing a Social Auditor.
+- A Social Enterprise, which is either registered with or has raised funds through a Social Stock Exchange or a Stock Exchange, shall be required to submit an annual impact report to the Social Stock Exchange or the Stock Exchange in the format specified by SEBI from time to time. - 2.
+The annual impact report shall be audited by a Social Impact Assessment Firm employing a Social impact assessor. - 3.
 The Social Stock Exchange(s) may specify parameters, in addition to those specified by SEBI, which shall be required to be disclosed by a Social Enterprise on an annual basis.